NERC-CEH/rse_group/team/talks/100_days.md

 ## Being welcoming

 * Balance of larger and smaller commitments
-* Staying aspirational while not putting people off
+* Staying aspirational while not putting people off!
 * Finding ways to focus on longer term community plans
 * "How do I stay engaged and informed?" - common question